temporary-tantrum/url-shortener-tech-test/README.md

 This command will pull and activate a Redis image, build a new Docker image (`pw/url-shortener:latest`), and start a container instance in interactive mode.

-By default, the web service will run on port 8000.
+By default, the web service will run on port 8000, although this is configurable with the `PORT` environment variable.

 ### Running the service locally